Luther-Gray/npc-generator/README.md

    - This feature allows you to generate a random name.
 You can toggle between male and female names.

 2. **Generate an Age:**
-   - This feature generates an age for the character within a certain limit of 150 years.
+   - This feature generates an age for the character within a range.
 You can select the age limit using a slider.
 If the age is too young, certain features will display a non-option.

 3. **Assign Enneagram:**
    - Interesting characters are born from their beliefs and maxims.
 This feature assigns an Enneagram to the character.